 For instance, water damage can cause ink to blur and paper to stick together upon contact.
 Mold can start to grow within 24 to 48 hours in damp conditions, and once it sets in, removing it without further damaging the paper can be incredibly difficult.

-Lastly, there’s the challenge of ensuring the integrity of recovered data.
-Even if documents are physically restored, there’s always a risk that some information may be lost.
+Maintaining data integrity is another critical challenge.
+Even when documents are physically restored, there’s always a risk that some information may be lost or compromised during the process.

 For these reasons, it’s important to take a proactive approach to disaster recovery.
 By recognizing and preparing for these potential issues, businesses can improve their chances of recovering important documents and data, minimizing disruption and loss.